finger563/cbsat/docs/_sources/design-time.txt

 	    :width: 600px

 In this algorithm, the remaining capacity of the node is provided to each profile with a lower priority iteratively.
+We take care of matching all senders to their respective receivers, and ensure that if the system supports multicast, a no retransmissions occur; only nodes which must route the flow to a new part of the network retransmit the data.
+However, if the system does not support multicast, then the sender must issue a separate transmission, further consuming network resources.
+In this way, lower-level transport capabilities can be at least partially accounted for by our analysis.

 We have implmented these functions for statically routed network analysis into our tool, which automatically parses the flow profiles,